SansGuidon/bookmarks/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/Nonviolent_Communication) - Nonviolent Communication - an approach to nonviolent living based on the idea that all human beings have the capacity for compassion and only resort to violence or behavior that harms themselves and others when they do not recognize more effective strategies for meeting needs
 * [Jacquelyn Smith](https://www.forbes.com/sites/jacquelynsmith/2012/06/22/how-to-ignore-distractions-at-work/#7e4b56663641) - (2012) How To Ignore Distractions In The Workplace
 * [Tuck Sleep](https://www.tuck.com/memory-and-sleep/) - (2017) Memory and Sleep | How Does Sleep Affect Your Short and Long Term Memory
+* [Healthcare compassion](https://charterforcompassion.org/gaining-emotional-strength/the-biology-of-joy) - The Biology of Joy | some people are genetically predisposed to be happy by virtue of their busy prefrontal cortexes, and research in infants confirms it.

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job